Goodloe Byron: Career

+U.S. Congress

+Byron first ran for Congress in 1968, though he lost to Republican incumbent J. Glenn Beall Jr. Beall did not seek re-election in 1970, and Byron was elected to the open seat.
+He was initially viewed as a highly conservative Democrat, particularly on environmental issues.
+Environmental Action placed him on their list of the "Dirty Dozen" members of Congress who they felt were particularly hostile towards their cause.
+This led to a challenge in the 1976 Democratic primary from Dan Rupli, who nearly defeated Byron.
+Thereafter, Byron moderated his environmental positions, supporting some conservationist measures, though he continued to be viewed as a conservative overall.

+In Congress, he served on the House Armed Services Committee in his final term.

 Death

 On October 11, 1978, Byron suffered a fatal heart attack while he was jogging with an aide alongside the Chesapeake and Ohio Canal in western Maryland.
-He was 49 years old.
+He was pronounced dead at Washington County Hospital in Hagerstown, at the age of 49.
 Byron was buried in the Antietam National Cemetery in Sharpsburg, Maryland.

 Byron was intrigued by the now widely discredited claim of Thomas J. Bassler, MD that nonsmokers able to complete a marathon in under four hours can eat whatever they wish and never suffer a fatal heart attack.

 According to nutritionist and longevity research pioneer Nathan Pritikin, Byron had run six Boston Marathons, with a best time of 3:28:40, and had not smoked for 25 years.
 He ignored warnings from his physician who told him that treadmill tests from 1974 to 1978 indicated his coronary arteries were gradually closing.
 The last treadmill test in January 1978 "indicated severe abnormality and was positive for heart disease."
 The physician advised Byron to stop running until further tests could be done.

-Dr. Manuel G. Jimenez, who did the autopsy, said Byron had “only pinprick openings” in his coronary arteries because they were filled with cholesterol.
-“Congressman Byron's coronary arteries were worse than most I've autopsied.”
+Dr. Manuel G. Jimenez, who did the autopsy, said Byron had "only pinprick openings" in his coronary arteries because they were filled with cholesterol.
+"Congressman Byron's coronary arteries were worse than most I've autopsied."